defenseunicorns/uds-package-dubbd/k3d/README.md

 #### Architecture Support

-The `k3d-local` package itself may only be deployed to `amd64`, a limitation inherited from DUBBD via IronBank.
-This is declaratively hard-coded in [`zarf-config.yaml`](./zarf-config.yaml).
+The `k3d-local` package itself may only be _deployed_ to `amd64`, a limitation inherited from DUBBD via IronBank.
+This `architecture:` constraint is declaratively hard-coded in [`zarf-config.yaml`](./zarf-config.yaml).

+In contrast, package _creation_ may be performed on any system/arch, regardless of the package arch.
+(This is analogous to [cross-compilation](https://en.wikipedia.org/wiki/Cross_compiler)).

+> **Caveat**
+>
-Typically, zarf package _creation_ is supported on any arch (analogous to [cross-compilation](https://en.wikipedia.org/wiki/Cross_compiler)).
-Currently, however, the `k3d-local` package can only be _created_ on amd64 systems, because:
+> Currently, the `k3d-local` package can only be _created_ on amd64 systems, because:
+>

-1. the `k3d-local` package downloads the `zarf init` package using `zarf tools download-init`
+> * The `k3d-local` package downloads the `zarf init` package using `zarf tools download-init`
-1. There is a [zarf bug, tracked here](https://github.com/defenseunicorns/zarf/issues/1837) that `zarf tools download-init` ignores `-a`/`--architecture` CLI args and `architecture:` configuration declarations, and always uses the system architecture.
+> * There is a [zarf bug, tracked here](https://github.com/defenseunicorns/zarf/issues/1837) that `zarf tools download-init` ignores `-a`/`--architecture` CLI args and `architecture:` configuration declarations, and always uses the system architecture.
 This could be worked around with biz logic in our `cmd:` action, but we decided to postpone this in favor of waiting for the bugfix.

 ### Validate kubectl context